|

 their operation in February 1986 as a pioneer in the coin grading

 business.
-Since then, they’ve graded over 18 million coins.
+Since then, they’ve graded tens of millions of coins.
 PCGS is

 universally regarded as one of the leaders in providing reputable third